rewitt94/CV/README.md

 ## Voluntary Work

 **Café Coordinator at Fairtrade Café (University of Bristol)** 2015 - 2016
+- The Fairtrade Café team won the University of Bristol Student Leadership Award (2016).
 - Collaborated as a key member in a successful student run project.
 Working alongside my best friend this was one of my favourite university experiences.
 - The Fairtrade Café was a vegan, organic, charity café that ran every friday lunchtime.
 - Very popular for it’s great atmosphere and value-for-money prices.
-- The Fairtrade Café team won the University of Bristol Student Leadership Award.
-(2016)

 **Tutoring Maths & English in Quetzaltenango (Guatemala)** 2013
 - Tutored at the language school where I took Spanish classes.